 1. Prolong the life of your tent

 With 90% of tents being made with a sewn in groundsheet these days, buying a footprint has become even more essential.
-Protect your brand new tent from abrasion or cuts from loose stones and twigs – think of this like buying your brand new phone a screen protector or cover – better being safe than sorry!
+Protect your brand new tent from abrasion or cuts from loose stones and twigs - think of this like buying your brand new phone a screen protector or cover - better being safe than sorry!
 Even with the best will and greatest care in the world, accidents can always happen while out camping - so it'll pay off in the long run to give your tent as much protection as possible from day one.

 2. Add extra warmth

 Adding a footprint to the underneath of your tent will create another layer, slightly raising you off the floor to reduce the amount of heat loss to the ground.
 People seriously underestimate how much body heat can be lost like this when camping.
 This, combined with a good sleeping mat or air bed will provide a great basis for a cosy night's sleep.
 Most heat is lost to the ground while out camping, so a footprint will help keep you nice and cosy.